 Concerning the settings, there are a few presets, but you also have complete control to tweak them as you wish; giving you full control.

-- While the foot pedal is sound, it isn’t ergonomic.
+- Cons: Large and heavy.
+While the foot pedal is sound, it isn’t ergonomic.

 PowerTIG 250EX from Everlast is perfect for smaller welding projects as it can start off of 5 amps, allowing the user to conduct a duty cycle at under 200amps, which in turn will allow you to produce a thin and smooth weld.
 Utilizing both AC and DC, this TIG welder can work with steel and aluminum.